Key Takeaways

 Measuring and analyzing SEO results

 Remember to measure and analyze regularly, as SEO is a continuous process that requires constant monitoring and adjustment.
+Set up a monthly reporting routine to track progress and identify issues before they become serious problems.

 Avoid common SEO mistakes as a beginner